 A great deal of attention is given to creating selections in Photoshop, but what about filling your selection once you’ve made one?
-As I say in every other Photoshop tutorial article, there are always quite a few different ways to complete your edit, and filling selections is no exception.
+As I say in every other Photoshop tutorial article, there are always quite a few different ways to complete your edit, and filling selections with color is no exception.

 Creating fills is a basic Photoshop process that you’ll be using again and again, so it’s a good idea to get familiar with all the different methods before you start building bad habits!
 Here are four of the most popular and useful ways to fill a selection in Photoshop.